zvasicek/TinyverseGP/README.md

 # Acknowledgements

-This work was supported b an Alexander von Humboldt Professorship in AI held by Holger Hoos, the Czech Science Foundation project 25-15490S and Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq) grant 301596/2022-0.
+This work was supported b an Alexander von Humboldt Professorship in AI held by Holger Hoos, the Czech Science Foundation project 25-15490S and Conselho Nacional de Desenvolvimento Cientifico e Tecnologico (CNPq) grant 301596/2022-0.